 Growing ghost peppers is difficult compared to other hot peppers due to their requirements for a certain amount of humidity and heat, which is in direct relation to their heat index.
 In order to best grow these peppers, your climate should most closely match that of their native India, which has five months of intensely high humidity and temperatures.

 If your growing season is short, the ghost pepper plants can be moved indoors in the evening, however, these plants are sensitive to shifts in their environments and a lot of moving around may damage the plants irreparably.

 Care of Ghost Chili Peppers

 If growing ghost peppers in containers, use a well-draining potting medium.
-Growing peppers in the garden may need to have organic matter added to the soil, especially if the soil in sandy.
+Peppers growing in the garden may need to have organic matter added to the soil, especially if the soil is sandy.

-Fertilize the newly planted ghost pepper plants, and then two or three more times during the growing season.
-Alternatively, use a controlled release fertilizer to feed during the whole growing season.
+Fertilize the newly planted ghost pepper plants and then two or three more times during the growing season.
+Alternatively, use a controlled release fertilizer to feed the plants during the whole growing season.

 Lastly, in the care of ghost chili peppers, maintain a regular watering regime to avoid shocking the delicate peppers.